ymaitah/MyWebsite/docs/about.md

 # About me

-Greetings!

-My name is Yousef Maitah and I am a senior at the University of Michigan studying Electrical Engineering.
-I was born in Amman, Jordan and moved to Michigan when I was two years old.
-Some of my hobbies include basketball, card games, and cars.
-I'm also obsessed with computers.
-I now study in Ann Arbor where I am focusing on Computer Architecture and Embedded Systems.
+**Hello and welcome!**

+I'm Yousef Maitah, a senior at the University of Michigan, where I dive deep into the fascinating world of electrical engineering.
+Originally born in Amman, Jordan, I made the leap to Michigan at the age of two and have been calling it home ever since.

+When I'm not buried in circuits and code, I enjoy engaging in activities like basketball, card games, and working on cars.
+My passion for computers has led me to specialize in computer architecture and embedded systems here in Ann Arbor.

+Thank you for stopping by, and feel free to connect with me over any shared interests or professional opportunities!

 [Resume](./Yousef%20Maitah%20Resume%20R3.pdf)

 ![Image title](./cachedImage.PNG){ style="float: right; width: 400px; margin-left: 20px;" }